A Micro-Ellipsoid Model for Wet Porous Materials Rendering: Results

+We validate our model through a series of experiments, including comparisons against photographs, equal-time comparison between the surface model and volume model, validation of multiple scattering, and the white furnace test.
+Please note that our multiple scattering model is applied to all materials, except for the spatially varying anisotropic material, for which we perform a random walk in a position-free framework~\cite{Guo:2018:Layered}.

+\paragraph{Sand scene} To demonstrate WetSpongeCake's capability to replicate natural appearances, we compare our model, Jensen et al.~\shortcite{Jensen1999}, which employs two Henyey-Greenstein (HG) lobes as the phase function, along with a real photograph.
+The comparison is shown in Fig.~\ref{fig:sand}.
+This scene consists of three types of sand (isotropic) in different containers: dry, saturated with water, and saturated with ink, respectively, lit under an environment map and a directional light.
+We render this scene with both single and multiple scattering, considering global illumination.
+Our model almost matches the photograp, while Jensen et al.'s method, which adjusts HG parameters manually, can not model liquid absorption.

+\paragraph{Cloth scene} In Fig.~\ref{fig:cloth}, we compare our method, the albedo map method, which achieves darker reflections by adjusting the albedo, along with a real photograph.
+The scene consists of a wet cloth (anisotropic medium) under two lighting conditions: front-lit and back-lit.
+We render this scene with both single and multiple scattering.
+The photographs demonstrate that the wet regions of the cloth exhibit reduced reflection and enhanced transmission, a behavior accurately captured by our model.
+In contrast, simply modifying the albedo reduces both reflection and transmission, failing to reproduce the desired appearance.

-\paragraph{Sculpture scene} We validate the correctness of our single scattering on the Sculpture scene in Fig.~\ref{fig:david_head}, where the sculpture is made of three types of particles (50\% $\text{CaSO}_4$ + 30\% $\text{Fe}_2\text{O}_3$ + 20\% $\text{MgSiO}_3$) with 1 million particles per unit volume and a grey color ($\alpha=0.85$).
-The porosity and saturation are set as 0.5 and 0, respectively.
-In this scene, we consider direct illumination under two area light sources and an environment map.
-We compare our method against the volume rendering (our modified RTE), where the converged volume rendering result is treated as the ground truth.
-We find that the result of our single scattering is almost identical to the GT, while has much less noise than the volume rendering with equal time.
-Then main reason is that our single scattering model is analytical and does not need a random walk.
-Then, we provide the rendered results of the full solution, consisting of the single and multiple scattering.
-Our result still exhibits less noise and lower error than volume rendering with equal time.
-Thanks to the position-free property, although our method needs Monte Carlo simulation for multiple scattering, the integration is performed on the depth rather than the entire spatial domain, significantly reducing noise.
+\paragraph{Our volume model vs. our surface model.} We validate the effectiveness of our surface model (both single and multiple scattering), by comparing it to our volume model in Fig.~\ref{fig:david_head}, where the converged volume renderings are treated as GT.
+We find that the result of our single scattering is almost identical to the GT while having much less noise than the volume rendering with equal time, as it is analytical and does not need a random walk.
+After introducing the multiple scattering, the result of our surface model still exhibits less noise and lower error than volume rendering with equal time, thanks to our effective way of computing the multiple scattering.